DaveMadden/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+    sessions store info (client and server)
+    tokens just show that you've been authenticate
-2. What does `bcryptjs` do to help us store passwords in a secure manner?
+2. What does `bcryptjs` do to help us store passwords in a secure manner? hashes the passwords for safe storage
-3. How are unit tests different from integration and end-to-end testing?
+3. How are unit tests different from integration and end-to-end testing? unit tests just test individual components by themselves, where integration and e-t-e testing is more holistic
-4. How does _Test Driven Development_ change the way we write applications and tests?
+4. How does _Test Driven Development_ change the way we write applications and tests? write tests first to guarantee we get the results we want, write code to tests passing, then refactor